 Slow Cooker Creamy Tortellini Soup is pure comfort food, loaded with vegetables, Italian sausage and cheese tortellini!
 NO flour and NO heavy cream!

-Italian sausage gives this soup an amazing flavour, BUT you CAN substitute it with ground chicken, turkey or beef sausage, OR plain and simple ground meats.
+- Italian sausage gives this soup an amazing flavour BUT you CAN substitute it with plain and simple ground meats (ground chicken, turkey or beef sausage).
 For vegetarian options, leave the meat out all together.

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!